jkufa/Top-Track-Tweeter/README.md

 }
 ```

-, add the keys to all of the attributes.
+Add the keys to all of the attributes.
 |JSON Attribute|Key|
 |--------------|---|
 |API_KEY|Twitter API key|